analyze_network_connections

 From the tool's definition Tool name 'analyze_network_connections' and description 'Analyze active network connections and configuration' indicate querying/inspection of network state data with no modification or destructive capability.

-PolicyLayer is an MCP gateway — it sits between your AI agents and Android Forensics ADB MCP Server, and nothing reaches the server without passing your rules.
-This is the rule we recommend for analyze_network_connections:
+PolicyLayer is an MCP gateway: it sits between your AI agents and Android Forensics ADB MCP Server, and checks every tool call against a rule you set before the call runs.
+Nothing changes on the server itself.
+For analyze_network_connections, this is the rule to start with:

-analyze_network_connections is read-only, so it stays allowed — but everything else on the server is denied unless you say otherwise.
+analyze_network_connections is read-only, so it stays allowed.
+Everything else on the server is denied unless you say otherwise.

 Questions about analyze_network_connections